jblang/xlogo/README.md

 Pre-compiled jars available on the [Releases](https://github.com/jblang/xlogo/releases) page.
 You can also still download the [old version](http://xlogo.tuxfamily.org/en/download-en.html) from the XLogo website.

-Note: You will need Java on your computer to run XLogo.
-Java 11 or Java 17 is recommended.
-Java 8 may also work but has scaling issues on high resolution displays.
-If you don't already have a JDK installed, [Microsoft](https://docs.microsoft.com/en-us/java/openjdk/download) offers free OpenJDK downloads for Windows, Mac, and Linux.
+Note: You will need Java 11 or later on your computer to run XLogo.
+If you don't already have a compatible JDK installed, [Microsoft](https://docs.microsoft.com/en-us/java/openjdk/download) offers free OpenJDK downloads for Windows, Mac, and Linux.

 ## Documentation